Atarvano/vanompp/README.md

   <a href="#quickstart"><b>Quickstart</b></a> · <a href="#fitur">Fitur</a> · <a href="#cara-pakai">Cara Pakai</a> · <a href="#stack">Stack</a> · <a href="#dev">Dev</a> · <a href="#license">License</a>
 </p>

-# Vanompp v1.2.0 — Stitch Full Light + Vano mascot
+# Vanompp v1.2.0 — LightWeight

 ## Quickstart